- Accounting fraud involves deliberate deceit that results in a misleading representation or misstatement in financial accounts

 “Fraud in financial statements is an act of deliberate deceit that results in a misleading representation, material misstatement, or intended exclusion in a business entity’s financial accounts.
 The deception is committed with the intent to mislead shareholders and other stakeholders about the financial state of the business entity.
 The fraud may misleadingly relate financial circumstances, or an otherwise non-financial material fact.”

-The authors also referred to Cressey’s theory of the fraud triangle which, when simplified, identifies the influences leading to fraud, being opportunity, rationalisation, and pressures.
+The authors also referred to Cressey’s theory of the fraud triangle which, when simplified, identifies the influences leading to fraud, being an opportunity, rationalisation, and pressures.
 These influences are also likely to affect phoenix operators and shape their choice to engage in phoenix activity.

 How is accounting fraud captured in Australian law?